top of page

 Try This Poles Exercise!

-Walk / trot poles and transitions on a circle Pole work is an excellent tool to build strength and flexibility, especially through the...
+Walk / trot poles and transitions on a circle Pole exercise is an excellent tool to build strength and flexibility, especially through...

 Imaging of the Stifle: Practical Approaches for Accurate Diagnosis